 As you get older, your body’s energy needs drop; at the same time, demands for some nutrients increase.
 Studies indicate some of these can slow the aging process.

-While aging is inevitable, many of the degenerative changes that prevail past middle age are not if preventive steps are taken.
+While ageing is inevitable, many of the degenerative changes that prevail past middle age are not if preventive steps are taken.

 Recent medical research confirms that good nutrition can prevent, or at least slow, such debilitating conditions as osteoporosis, diabetes, and heart disease.
 In fact, one report estimates that one-third to one-half of the health problems of people over the age of 65 are related to diet.